 - South Africa

-When taking into consideration the enlarged Jewish population – that is, including individuals with partial Jewish heritage – the order of these nations changes a bit.
+When considering the enlarged Jewish population – that is, including individuals with partial Jewish heritage – the order of these nations changes a bit.
 Based on estimates from 2017, the United States has the largest enlarged Jewish population with an estimated 10 million people.
 Israel comes in second with an enlarged Jewish population of 6.8 million.
 Again, these are the only two nations with populations that exceed 1 million.

 On the other end of the spectrum, there are nations with very low populations of Jews.
 Those countries include: